 Use your @my.fit.edu email

 Once you have confirmed your enrollment by paying your tuition and housing deposits, all university communications regarding your class registration, e-bill, housing assignments, meal plan updates, and more will be sent only one place: your @my.fit.edu email address.
 Your @my.fit.edu account information will be sent to the email address you provided on your application.
 Be sure to check your new @my.fit.edu email account daily.

 Send Final Official Transcripts

-Admitted students are required to submit a final, official high school transcript to Florida Institute of Technology.
-These transcripts must be mailed directly from the issuing school, not hand-delivered or sent electronically, to the Office of Undergraduate Admission, 150 West University Blvd, Melbourne, FL 32901 USA.
+Admitted students are required to submit a final, official high school transcript to Florida Tech.
+These transcripts must be sent directly from the issuing school to Florida Tech electronically via email or by postal mail.
 Transcripts must include a date of graduation.
+If sending by postal mail, address to the Office of Undergraduate Admission, 150 West University Blvd., Melbourne, FL 32901 USA.
+(Hand-delivered transcripts will not be accepted).

 Health History Form

 ALL students are required to submit a health history form.
 This can be found on Panther Pass or the Health Center website.
 You will NOT be eligible to register for classes until this form has been completed in full and reviewed by the health center staff.
 Please note: If you have not already received the two required MMR (Measles, Mumps, and Rubella) vaccines, these must be administered at least 30 days apart, please plan accordingly.